 “Part street theater, part performance art, part sporting event” — Pat Keck, of the 1980s inspiration for the project, World Sculpture Racing.

-Sculpture races are short races (< 1 mile) of pushed, pulled, and select pedalled artwork in urban locations followed by exhibitions, in collaboration with the Cambridge Arts Council.
+Sculpture races are short races (< 1 mile) of pushed, pulled, and select pedalled artwork in urban locations followed by exhibitions.
+People’s Sculpture Racing currently stages two annual races and exhibitions.

-— Christian Herold
+Contact: Christian Herold